lsst-dm/dmtn-219/index.rst

 ------

 The current upload script sends a separate ``next_visit`` message for each detector.
-In actual usage, a single ``next_visit`` message would likely be sent from the Summit to the USDF.
+In actual usage, a single ``next_visit`` message would likely be sent from the Summit to the USDF (e.g. via Kafka as mentioned above).
-A USDF-based server (potentially the ingress mentioned above) would then translate this into multiple POSTs to the back-end worker infrastructure.
+A USDF-based server would then translate this into multiple POSTs to the back-end worker infrastructure.

 Output handling
 ---------------